 It’s the ability to take data and insight straight from a device to the client’s cloud.
 Once it’s there you can conduct analysis, run algorithms and routines, and work out how best to utilise it to implement change or drive desired outcomes.
-All of this new technology can give increased visibility over your assets, boost efficiencies, maximise savings and consolidate OT security.
-But no matter what stage you’re at along this journey, a clear, well-articulated goal is what’s needed to ensure a successful integration.
+All of this new technology can give increased visibility over your assets, boost efficiencies, maximise savings and consolidate OT security systems.
+But no matter what stage you’re at along this journey, a clear, well-articulated goal is what’s needed to ensure a successful BMS integration.

 All these services would previously have had their own software and sometimes physically sit on six different computers, six different screens, to manage the products.
 We’re trying to streamline that process, creating ease of use for the end customer.

 It goes beyond practicality and ease; it helps recognise and control cyber risk.
 As those six computers become out of date, there are more levels of access and therefore greater risk.
 With an integrated network, there are certain things you can put in place to manage it as one big network as opposed to six different ones.
 So, as well as being energy-efficient, an integrated BMS will create efficiencies in your day-to-day, and it will also protect you – because you’re not managing dozens of building systems and losing track of different logins.

 So what’s stopping more FMs from integrating BMS?
 Maybe you’re managing an older building, or you’ve inherited what has been delivered through the construction stage, and are working with dated technologies.
 You may feel stuck with it and have to try and make it work.
 Perhaps you have a lack of understanding or don’t have access to all the knowledge available to you.
 Whatever the case may be, there is help available.